pridiltal/ctv-AnomalyDetection/README.md

     outliers or abnormal spatial patterns (Kou Y., Lu CT., 2017).
   - Package [RWBP](https://cran.r-project.org/package=RWBP) detects spatial outliers
     using a Random Walk on Bipartite Graph.
+  - Enhanced False Discovery Rate (EFDR) is a tool to detect anomalies in an image.
+Package [EFDR](https://cran.r-project.org/package=EFDR) implements wavelet-based Enhanced FDR for detecting signals from complete or incomplete spatially aggregated data.
+The package also provides elementary tools to interpolate spatially irregular data onto a grid of the required size.

 **Spatio-Temporal data**